 Every Spring it's time to start planning for Costumes!
 Younger members attend the Costume Extravaganza for the last Cotillion of the Season.
 See below for Costume particulars.
 Older members have a 1950's themed party on a different night.
 See the box on the right for details.
 Be sure to check your child's schedule so that you can match your child's grade to the correct party on the correct date!

 The 50's Party!

 - Costume Rules -

-Better find some cool threads, daddio!
+Better find some cool threads, daddy-o!
 We'll enjoy 50's music and props, 50's refreshments, and try some 50's dances - just for fun!
 And, of course, lots of Swing dancing!
-It's an entertaining evening to watch, so parents, please come and enjoy the fun - and be sure to bring a camera!
+It's an entertaining evening to watch, so parents, please come and enjoy the fun - and take a few photos!

 - NO SAGGING -

 Jeans: medium blue,

 - with the cuffs turned up!